wallisoft/OpenVPN-sh/README.md

 OpenVPN's Client package must first be installed from https://openvpn.net .
 Their linux client is command line only so I wrote this.

 To install download ovpn-sh_install.sh, add execute permissions and run as a non priveleged user.
 The installer contains an embedded tarfile with all installation files.
 It will add icon to favorites and add application to Applications and startup.
-When run for the first time right click and select your *.ovpn profile provided by your VPN providor.
+When run for the first time right click and select your *.ovpn profile from your VPN providor.

 TODO Add context menu option to edit connection script (enable DCO etc.).
 Add installer config for alternative desktops.